rayct/zet/docs/1056/README.md

 ---

-My point is that Unfortunately, Go does not provide a direct mechanism to create type aliases for tuples like you're suggesting.
+My point is that Unfortunately, Go does not provide a direct mechanism to create type aliases for tuples like I'm suggesting.
 The repetition of the type name is a requirement in Go when defining multiple return values.

-In Python, you can achieve what you're suggesting by using type hints and type aliases, but in Go, the repeated type declarations are necessary due to its strict typing system.
+In Python, you can achieve this by using type hints and type aliases, but in Go, the repeated type declarations are necessary due to its strict typing system.

 Your initial Go code: